 People move every few years, the pool may or may not get moved also.
 The kids grow up and the pool may see very little use.
 Pools take money to maintain and that money may be better spent somewhere else after a few years of pool ownership.
 The reasons for selling, or taking down, your pool are endless.
 How long will you want this pool is the question.
 Give it some serious thought because those long warranties are expensive and are very seldom ever used.
 Are you going to change a liner in 30 years, find some rust on your pool, and have a new one sent to you under warranty.
 If you really think so read the fine print and see what it is going to cost under a prorated warranty.
 Most prorated warranties cover the manufacturers actual cost after just a few years.

 You may get the impression I go for the simpler, less expensive, pools, and you are right.
 If money is a consideration, and when isn't it, I would put far more importance on the equipment package than a pool with all the bells, whistles and excess resin hanging off it everywhere.
 A top of the line filter, a good automatic cleaner and a safe comfortable way of getting in and out of the pool, will make any model enjoyable.

-This is the Montessa line by Lomart.
-It is their least expensive model, but that does not mean it is a cheap above ground pool, the Lomart quality is built into all of their pools.
+The Montessa line by Lomart is their least expensive model, but that does not mean it is a cheap above ground pool, the Lomart quality is built into all of their pools.
 Use the specs on this pool as a basis of comparison when shopping for the best above ground pool.

 The Lomart Montessa pool has a 52" sidewall, 6" top rails and 5" uprights.
 It is an easy to install pool and an outstanding value. easily one of the best above ground pools.
 Lomart also makes the Regency line of above ground pools.
 These are a little fancier and a little pricier.
 They are packed full of the quality you can expect in every Lomart Above Ground Pool.